 Yes!
 We take students of all ages and abilities.
 So long as you are interested, we are happy to welcome you!

 Do you have teachers who can come to my home for lessons?
 Or can I go to their home?

 Unfortunately not.
 For numerous reasons, this is against our policy and not allowable.
 If you would prefer to have lessons at home, we do offer virtual lessons.

 What does the schedule for private lessons look like?
 For Suzuki lessons?
 For ensembles and classes?

 1. Traditional Private Lessons:

 Can I pay for lessons on a weekly basis?

 When you register for private lessons, you are committing to the current school year.
 A registration fee and down payment are required at enrollment with remaining tuition billed monthly.
 However, you can discontinue during the school year by submitting four weeks written notice to the business office.
 You can also purchase up to four trial lessons with a teacher before registering for the entire school year.

 What programs are available to assist with the cost of tuition?

 The Center for Music offers financial aid, hardship, and merit scholarships.
-We also accept third party payments.
+We also accept third party payments, including the Ohio ACE Program and NEON funding.
 More information can be found on our Enrollment & Aid page.